fandomWojtek/CodingChallenge/README.md

 Please, download the repository and get familiar with it.

-Task is to create clean and readable code that shows the list of figures and the color of them.
+Task is to create(refactor current) clean and readable code that shows the list of figures and the color of them.
 List should refresh after pull down.

 You can think about the solution and what to do, but please wait with the coding for the interview.